DenverGophers/talks/README.md

 Agenda
 --------
 * 6:30 - Meet and Greet.
-Drink some beer and eat some pizza compliments of Pivotal Tracker https://www.pivotaltracker.com/
+Drink some beer and eat some pizza compliments of [SendGrid](http://www.sendgrid.com/)
 * 7:00 - 8:00 - TBD
 * 8:30 - 9:00 - Round table discussions, questions, pair programming